top of page

 Re-framing can have a powerful influence on adults with LD, dyslexia, and ADHD because it directly applies to all areas of adult life, especially home, work, and school (CITATIONS).
 As Hallowell (2024) explains, "People with ADHD need their families and friends to understand their difficulties.
 If you know someone with ADHD, the best way to help is to start by changing your own thinking about ADHD.
 When explaining ADHD to a child, I say, “you have a turbo charged mind – like a Ferrari engine, but the brakes of a bicycle. . ."
 Anke De Haas (2020) concurs for folks with dyslexia: "The way we think about our past experiences as dyslexics can really shape who we believe we are and how we feel about ourselves.
 Let’s challenge the negative beliefs we may have developed over the years.
 Reframing is a technique used in the field of psychology to reevaluate our held beliefs and give ourselves some much-needed perspective."

 Reiff (2004) also found this to be true in his on-going reframing work with college students with LD.
-When learning and practicing reframing, he saw these individuals made fundamental changes in their lives.
-He concluded that the self-awareness inherent in reframing is "a significant variable in adult success" (p.
-185).
-In an additional study follow-up study 20 years later, Reiff and his colleagues saw this change did not end, but continued in both the college classroom and the workplace (Raskind, Goldberg, Higgins, & Herman; 1999).
-So, if reframing is such a remarkable tool--what is it and how can it change YOUR life?
+When learning and practicing reframing, he saw these individuals making fundamental changes in their lives.
+He concluded that the self-awareness found in reframing is "a significant variable in adult success" (p 185).
+In an additional follow-up study 20 years later, Reiff and his colleagues found that these changes did not end, but continued in the college classroom and the workplace (Raskind, Goldberg, Higgins, & Herman; 1999).
+If reframing is such a remarkable tool--what is it and how can it change YOUR life?

 Scenarios